SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

   python comorbidity-hypothesis-db.py

 ### 2. `comorbidity-space-neo4j-upload.py`
 - **Purpose**: Uplaoding the comorbidity hypothesis paths to the AuraDB instance for comorbidity hypothesis exploration.
-The candidate curated paths are stored in a text file, in **'src/comorbidity_paths.txt'**.
-The entities from this path list are harmonized based on various namespace and ontologies such as MESH, ChEBI or Disease Ontology.
-List of harmonized entities are added in **'src/harmonized_hypotheses.csv'**.
+The candidate curated paths along with pmids and evidences are stored in **'src/hypothesis_pmid_evidences.csv'**.
 - **Key Features**:
   - Simplifies uploading the hypothesis comorbidity candidates.
 - **Usage**: